yuhan-qiao/yuhan-qiao.github.io/index.md

 Hello!😄 I am Yuhan Qiao (乔禹涵, John), a prospective Ph.D. applicant interested in **trustworthy AI**, **natural language processing**, **graph learning**, and **large language models**.
 I received my Master's degree in _Computer Science & Technology_ from [Beijing Jiaotong University](https://www.bjtu.edu.cn/) in 2024, supervised by [Prof. Caiyan Jia](https://faculty.bjtu.edu.cn/8097/).

-My previous research focused on graph representation learning, with an emphasis on improving model generalization and robustness through self- and semi-supervised learning.
-In particular, I applied these methods to rumor and misinformation detection, a task that lies at the intersection of natural language processing, social computing, and information reliability.
+My previous research focused on **graph representation learning**, with an emphasis on improving model generalization and robustness through **self- and semi-supervised learning**.
+In particular, I applied these methods to **rumor and misinformation detection**, a task that lies at the intersection of natural language processing, social computing, and information reliability.

 In the era of generative models, as large-scale AI systems generate an increasing amount of online content, obtaining reliable information has become more challenging and more important than ever.
 In my future Ph.D. research, I hope to study robust, adaptive, and responsible AI systems that can better support information reliability in dynamic real-world environments.
 More broadly, I hope my research can contribute to building greater trust in the information and AI systems that people interact with every day.